rodri2d2/iTunesTop100/README.md

 Actually, the main goal is to apply MVVM architecture correctly, create a Network layer that is easy to implement and expand it if is needed, also, create a useful and beautiful user interface based only on code files no NIB or story board at all
 ```

-> NOTE: App not finishe yet
+> NOTE: App not finished yet

 ### This app will implement:
 - [X] URLSession